QA Strategy

 What is UAT testing? (a QA definition of user acceptance testing)

 UAT stands for user acceptance testing.
-UAT testing is a phase in the software testing lifecycle where end users or business stakeholders test the application to confirm it meets their requirements and is ready for production use.
+It's the phase in the testing lifecycle where end users or business stakeholders test the application to confirm it meets their requirements and is ready for production.
 The terms "UAT", "UAT testing", and "user acceptance testing" are used interchangeably in QA practice.

-Unlike unit testing (which tests individual code components), integration testing (which tests how components work together), or regression testing (which tests that existing features still work), UAT tests the software from the user's perspective.
-The question isn't "does the code work?" — it's "does this solve the problem it was built to solve?"
+Unlike unit testing (individual code components), integration testing (how components work together), or regression testing (existing features still work), UAT tests the software from the user's perspective.

 UAT is sometimes called beta testing, end-user testing, or acceptance testing.
-In regulated industries, it may be called operational acceptance testing (OAT) or business acceptance testing (BAT).
+In regulated industries it may be operational acceptance testing (OAT) or business acceptance testing (BAT).
 The terminology varies, but the purpose is the same: validate that the software is fit for purpose before it goes live.

 Why UAT matters for release readiness in SaaS teams

 Technical testing catches technical bugs.
-UAT catches a different category of problems entirely — ones that are invisible to automated tests and even to QA engineers who aren't domain experts.
+UAT catches a different category entirely — problems invisible to automated tests and to QA engineers who aren't domain experts.

-Workflow completeness: QA engineers test individual features and flows.
-Business users test complete workflows — the end-to-end process they'll perform daily.
-They notice gaps that feature-level testing misses: a missing confirmation email, a report that doesn't include the right columns, a dashboard that loads but doesn't show the data they actually need.
+Workflow completeness: QA engineers test individual features.
+Business users test complete end-to-end workflows they'll run daily, and notice gaps feature-level testing misses: a missing confirmation email, a report without the right columns, a dashboard that loads but doesn't show the data they actually need.

 When does UAT happen in the QA lifecycle?

-The typical flow: Development → Unit testing → Integration testing → QA testing (functional, regression) → UAT → Production deployment.
+The typical flow: Development → Unit testing → Integration testing → QA testing (functional, regression) → UAT → Production.

-UAT should only begin when the build is stable and QA has confirmed that critical bugs are resolved.
-Running UAT on a buggy build wastes business users' time and erodes their confidence in the process.
+UAT should only begin when the build is stable and QA has confirmed critical bugs are resolved; running it on a buggy build wastes business users' time.
 The build that enters UAT should be the build you intend to ship — UAT is the final gate, not an early testing phase.
+That makes it essential to know which build and environment each tester is on, so a "bug" isn't really a stale staging deploy — exactly the context a tool like Bugzy tags onto every report.

 Who performs UAT? (roles and responsibilities in user acceptance testing)